Adebayo Lawal

-Group Captain Adebayo Hamed Lawal (born 14 September 1941) was Governor of Benue State, Nigeria from July 1978 to October 1979 during the military regime of General Olusegun Obasanjo.
+Group Captain Adebayo Hamed Lawal (14 September 1941 – 23 June 2024) was Governor of Benue State, Nigeria from July 1978 to October 1979 during the military regime of General Olusegun Obasanjo.

-Adebayo Hamed Lawal was born on September 14, 1941, in Offa, Kwara State.
+Adebayo Hamed Lawal was born in Offa, in present-day Kwara State.
 He attended Government College, Ibadan (1955–1962).
 He enlisted in the Nigerian Airforce in 1963 and was trained as a Military Pilot in West Germany, graduating in 1964.